DuroDaCoder/Rainbowium/README.md

 >(Steam and Ubisoft Connect are now supported.)
 ___
->English language is required.
-(This will be needed always, but you can add your own screenshots with the same name in assets folder, it will fix the issue.)

->1920 x 1080 is required.
-(This will be needed always, but you can add your own screenshots with the same name in assets folder, it will fix the issue.)
+>English language, 1920 x 1080 resolution and Fullscreen is required (This will be needed always, but you can add your own screenshots with the same name in assets folder, it will fix the issue.)

->Fullscreen is required.
-(This will be needed always, but you can add your own screenshots with the same name in assets folder, it will fix the issue.)

 ### TODO: